axwhyzee/iNTUition-v9.0/README.md

 - Scaling it up to support multiple users
 - Making sure that the whole application runs smoothly without bugs
 - Transforming from a web application to a mobile application
+- Waterfall Charts
+- Zoom transcript summariser to help group members take minutes of the meeting

 # 🧑🏽‍🤝‍🧑🏽 Contributors
 * [Chong Wei Kang](https://github.com/weikangg)